 Gaither continues, “nobody passes this exam by themselves– you have to work with other people.”

 Gaither and Morrow both felt this moment deeply as they detailed their long journeys through the industry.
 Morrow moved to Sonoma in 2005 to attend Sonoma State and learned of the exam in 2010.
 He ultimately passed it in 2018.
 Also in 2010, Gaither moved to California as an intern with the famed French Laundry, where Morrow was also working.
 Gaither began his journey to MS soon after, with the most recent exam being his seventh attempt.

 Finding success in hospitality

-“I’m throwing more and more of myself into the Court.
-We’re trying to build a hospitality group in Napa (which is not easy to do!).
-Dealing with the day to day challenges of running a big wine program, my involvement in the Court and continuing to study.” said Vincent.
-“Sometimes it’s hard to see too far in the future but slowly and surely that is becoming more clear.”
+“I’m throwing more and more of myself into the Court,” says Morrow.
+“We’re trying to build a hospitality group in Napa (which is not easy to do!).
+Dealing with the day-to-day challenges of running a big wine program, my involvement in the Court and continuing to study, sometimes it’s hard to see too far in the future, but slowly and surely [the future] is becoming more clear.”

-“I see continuing to run successful businesses, opening another restaurant.
-Participating in proctoring exams and being an active and contributing member of the court.
+Morrow continues, “I see [myself] continuing to run successful businesses– opening another restaurant; participating in proctoring exams and being an active and contributing member of the court.
 I’m looking forward to mentoring more people as well.”